-Despite the COVID-19 global pandemic which occurred post year end, the directors are confident that performance and profitability will be maintained into 2020.
+The directors are confident that performance and profitability will be maintained into 2021.

 Principal risks and uncertainties

 Competitive pressure in the retail sector is a continuing risk to the company and in order to manage this risk, the company continues to focus on the delivery of a quality service to its customers.
 Building strong relationships with existing customers and continuing to expand its customer base and the range of products to those customers is assisting the company in meeting the changing needs of the market place.